New-Evolution-Digital/pae-native-dealer/README.md

 # pae-native-dealer

 React Native Application for Dealers

+## Introduction

+This application is a key to taking this project to market.
+It will allow for dealers to explore and interact with both their customers, as well as interaction with their inventory units.

+Features will be expanded as time progresses, and currently this application does not have any sort of state.

 # Scripts

 ### `npm start` or `yarn start`

 Runs your app in development mode.